 Improper use of portable electric vehicle charge cords may cause a fire, electrical shock, or burns, and may result in damage to property, serious injury, or death.

-- Do not use extension cords, multi-outlet power strips, splitters, grounding adaptors, surge protectors, or similar devices. - Do not use an electrical outlet that is worn or damaged, or will not hold the plug firmly in place. - Do not use an electrical outlet that is not properly grounded.
+Do not use extension cords, multi-outlet power strips, splitters, grounding adaptors, surge protectors, or similar devices.

 Danger (Continued)